Skip to contents

 #> Minimum tree diameter to be included in the estimation of harvest volume

-#> Maximum tree diameter to be included in the estimation of density of harvest volume
+#> Maximum tree diameter to be included in the estimation of harvest volume

 #> Tree species included in the calculation of harvested volume